& Cover Letter Tips

 There are different ways to write cover letters and I'm going to start with one technique.
 Cover letters can seem scary but they are not.

-Cover letters are basically 3-4 paragraphs in length and on one page (letters for academic research positions can be longer).
+Cover letters are basically 3-4 paragraphs in length and on one page (letters for academic research positions are longer).

 Paragraph 1: Overview of what you bring to the job (mention the specific job you are applying for).